Brett Herron (politician)

-Brett Norton Herron (born 14 November 1966) is a South African politician and attorney who has been a Member of the National Assembly of South Africa since February 2022.
-He was a Member of the Western Cape Provincial Parliament from May 2019 until February 2022.
+Brett Norton Herron (born 14 November 1966) is a South African politician and attorney who has been a member of the Western Cape Provincial Parliament since June 2024.
+He previously served in the house from May 2019 until February 2022.
+He also served as a Member of the National Assembly of South Africa from February 2022 to May 2024.
 Herron is the secretary-general of the GOOD party.
 He was the party's candidate for Mayor of Cape Town in the 2021 municipal elections.

 Formerly a member of the Democratic Alliance and the Independent Democrats, he served as a mayoral committee member for transport and urban settlements from 2011 to 2018.

 Early life and education

 Herron was born and raised in Durban in the former Natal.
 His father was a member of Durban City Council.

 Herron obtained a Bachelor of Arts and an LLB from the University of Natal.
 He completed his articles of clerkship in Durban before being admitted as an attorney in 1994.
 Herron moved to New York City in 1998 and lived there until 2001.
 After returning to South Africa, he became director of the South African Law School.

 Herron graduated with a Master of Science in Cities from the London School of Economics in 2020.